 Subrecipient monitoring is required if the agency disburses or transfers any State funds to other organizations, except for the purchase of goods or service.
-The grantee shall require such organizations to file with it similar reports and statements as required by G. S. §143C-6-22 and 6-23 and the applicable prescribed requirements of the N. C. Office of the State Auditor's Audit Advisory #2 (as revised January 2004), including its attachments.
+The grantee shall require such organizations to file with it similar reports and statements as required by G. S. §143C-6-22 and 6-23.
 If the agency disburses or transfers any pass-through federal funds received from the State to other organizations, the agency shall require such organizations to comply with the applicable requirements of 2 CFR Part 200.331.
-Accordingly, the agency is responsible for monitoring programmatic and fiscal compliance of subcontractors based on the guidance provided in this compliance supplement and the audit procedures outlined in the DMH-0 Crosscutting Supplement, as well as monitoring compliance with specific stipulations, conditions, and performance measures in the contracts.
+Accordingly, the agency is responsible for monitoring programmatic and fiscal compliance of subcontractors based on the guidance provided in this compliance supplement and the audit procedures outlined in the DMH-0 Crosscutting Supplement, as well as monitoring compliance with specific stipulations, conditions, and performance measures I the contracts.